ppy/osu-wiki/wiki/Client/Beatmap_editor/Timing/en.md

   - paste timing
 ---

-# Timing
+# Timing tab

 *For a timing setup guide, see: [How to time songs](/wiki/Guides/How_to_Time_Songs)*\
 *See also: [Beatmapping/Timing](/wiki/Beatmapping/Timing)*

-**Timing** is the [beatmap editor](/wiki/Client/Beatmap_editor)'s tab for changing and setting up timing of a [beatmap](/wiki/Beatmap), which is essential for correct song representation.
-It contains related settings and helpers, and also a [dedicated window](#timing-setup-panel) for working with multiple [timing points](#timing-points), both for musical structure description and beatmap design purposes.
+**Timing** is the [beatmap editor](/wiki/Client/Beatmap_editor)'s tab for changing and setting up the timing of a [beatmap](/wiki/Beatmap), which is essential for correct song representation.
+It contains timing-related settings and tools, and also a [dedicated window](#timing-setup-panel) for working with multiple [timing points](#timing-points), both for musical structure representation and beatmap design purposes.

 ## Timing points